bfine9618/PredictingInterestLevel/README.md

 ### Braden Fineberg, Brooke Behrbaum, Brianna Gallo

 The initial dataset can be found in ./rawData.
 I have also used the script 'clean data' to standardize columns, rows and names to use for the rest of the analysis.
 Finally, using the NLP script, i was successful in determining the type of rental from 75% of the data.
 After running a basic OLS regression with typed data, we are able to predict with higher accuracy what the interest level in each home is.

+The file Brooke_Interaction_Terms explores adding interaction terms to the data and running linear regression to improve the model fit.
+Interaction terms were added to combine specific related predictors, such as allowing pets in general by synthesizing allowing cats and allowing dogs.
+By creating interaction terms, we hope to find an interaction term which allows us get stratification across interest level.
+One interaction term we added, outdoor_score, achieved some stratification.
+This term calculates an average score for the number of outdoor features a listing has.
+We discovered that only high interest listings have all of these features.